Roasted Asparagus is a quick, flavorful side! This recipe shows how to make it two ways—classic or crispy with a crunch.

 Roasting Is The Best Way To Cook Asparagus

-When you roast asparagus at a high heat, it caramelizes the outside while keeping the inside nice and tender.
-This cooking method really brings out the best possible flavor and delivers the best texture.
+When you roast asparagus at high heat, it crisps up on the outside while staying tender inside.
+This method brings out the best flavor and texture.

 All the ingredients used in this dish prepped out for easy assembly.